 Once the corn is tender and charred in spots, I take it off, brush it again with the buffalo sauce (because why the heck not?) and drizzle it with ranch and blue cheese dressings, blue cheese crumbles, and lots of fresh herbs.

-- Canola oil, for brushing on the corn
+- Olive or avocado oil, for brushing on the corn

 - Salt and pepper